GeekyShiva/Self-Driving-Car/SRS.md

 ## 1.4 Product Scope

 Road safety has been an issue for as long as cars have been in existence.
 Over *1.3* million people die of road accidents every year across the globe, most of which are preventable.
 Ever rising road traffic has led to an exponential increase in commute time.
-This has a direct impact not only on people’s productivity, but also on the environment.
+This has a direct impact not only on people's productivity, but also on the environment.

 Recent developments in machine learning and artificial intelligence, along with the ever increasing performance of modern day computers has enabled the use of these technologies in developing self-driving cars.
 These cars have several advantages, as described below: